miczho/self-notes/topics/dsa.md

 For most cases, you never want `lo = 0` and `hi = n - 1` because if `n = 1` then `0 == n - 1`

+### Built-In Libraries

+Python's `bisect` are functions used to find insertion points in a sorted list
+- If the element already exists in the list:
+    - `bisect_left` returns index of the *FIRST* occurrence of the element
+    - `bisect_right` returns index of the *LAST* occurrence of the element
+    - Otherwise `bisect_left` and `bisect_right` return the same index

 ## Ternary Search

 Binary search, but with three pointers instead of two